Thank you for Signing Up |

 Ionos (1&1) as a WordPress Host:

 Ionos (formerly known as 1&1) offers WordPress hosting packages that include daily backups with 1-click restore, 1-click staging, and 24/7 support.
 However, it is not certain that their support team has specific experience with WordPress hosting since the company offers a variety of hosting packages beyond WordPress.
 Nevertheless, many data protection officers recommend Ionos (1&1) as a host.
-It is worth noting that Ionos (1&1) is a German company and not a U.S. one, and therefore there is no concern about access to IP logs by American companies.
+Ionos (1&1) is a German company and not a U.S. one, and therefore there is no concern about access to IP logs by American companies.

 Raidboxes as a WordPress Host (not recommended):